mmdnayeem4705/Nina-Ecommerce/README.md

 ## ✨ Features

 * 👤 User Sign Up & Sign In (with email, password, phone, address, and full name)
-* 🛍️ Product listing by category (🍔 Food, 💄 Makeup, 👕 Clothes, 💻 Electronics, ⌚ Watches, 🚗 Vehicles, ⚽ Sports, 🍳 Kitchen, and more)
+* 🛍️ Product listing by category
-* 🛒 Add to Cart, ❌ Remove from Cart, and 🔢 Quantity Management
+* 🛒 Add to Cart,  Remove from Cart, and Quantity Management
 * ✅ Confirm Orders and save 📜 Order History (with user information snapshot)
 * 👤 View Account Details and Previous Orders
 * 📋 Dedicated Order History Page